 When any appliance breaks down, it can turn easy tasks into time-consuming chores.
 In some cases, such as stoves and ovens, immediate repairs are essential if you want to avoid the cost of ordering in or dining out night after night.
-This is why we offer 24/7 same day Roper appliance repairs all around Vancouver.
+This is why we offer 7 days a week same day Roper appliance repairs all around Vancouver.
 Another major concern is the quality of the repair work.
-At Express Appliance Repair, we cover all of our work with a 100% satisfaction guarantee.
+At Express Appliance Repair Vancouver, we cover all of our work with a 100% satisfaction guarantee.
 When we are called out for any household appliance repair, we always arrive fully prepared with tools and various parts to perform repairs on the spot.
 With us, you get the convenience of speed as well as high-quality repairs performed by trained and experienced technicians.

 Roper is known for producing high-end stoves that make cooking a real pleasure.
 Of course, like any other stove, you might need Roper stove repairs at some point.
 Rather than paying high prices or waiting days for a technician, call Express Appliance Repair.
-Our team is available 24/7, and we offer fast same day service all around Vancouver for your convenience.
+Our team is available 7 days a week, and we offer fast same day service all around Vancouver for your convenience.
 All stove repairs are covered by our 100% satisfaction guarantee.

 Roper ovens, like their stoves, are produced according to the highest of standards.
 Although they are known for their reliability, it’s not uncommon for some kind of repair or maintenance to become necessary after time.
-When you notice any problem with your oven, call Express Appliance Repair.
-Our team is available 24/7 for same day Roper oven repairs.
+When you notice any problem with your oven, call Express Appliance Repair Vancouver.
+Our team is available 7 days a week for same day Roper oven repairs.
 Apart from our speedy service, we also cover our repairs with a 100% satisfaction guarantee to give you added peace of mind.